Because It’s Important!

 So yeah, it’s totally a health issue (WHO).
 Which leads to a final point.
 Securing a liveable future.
 Wanting safe shelter and a non-crazy climate future inevitably impacts our mental health.
 For those deeply concerned by the climate crisis, you’re probably already familiar with the term eco-anxiety and the effect it can have on your day-to-day.

-One way to tackle all these concerns and anxieties is to do something about it.
+One way to tackle all these concerns and anxieties is to do something about them.
 For that to happen, it has to feel personal.
 The reality being, it is!
-Indeed, more people from all part of the globe “increasingly see climate change as a personal threat.”
+Indeed, more people from all parts of the globe “increasingly see climate change as a personal threat.”
 Although the growing anxiety sucks, it’s also a sign of progress.
 This increased awareness of climate health can translate towards climate action, helping us to effect the necessary transformations.
 Some steps are more obvious than others.
 If you’re looking for how to tackle it, check out these 5 Climate Actions for inspiration.

 For those of you who are less clear as to the personal links to climate, or perhaps you’re looking for support and sources to help advocate for climate action in your area, then we’re here to help!
 In fact, we’re planning to spend the next 6 weeks posting and sharing about climate issues that directly relate to your health.